ndphillips/FFTrees/README.md

 1.1.6

 - Streamlined code to improve cohesion between functions.
+This may cause issues with FFTrees objects created with earlier versions of the package.
+They will need to be re-created.
-- Training and testing statistics are now always in seperate objects.
+- Training and testing statistics are now always in seperate objects (e.g.; `data$train`, `data$test`) to avoid confusion.

 - Bug-fixes
     - `predict.FFTrees()` now works by passing an existing FFTrees object and a new dataset back to FFTrees().
 It will use all existing trees in the existing FFTrees object and apply them to the new dataset as a new test dataset.